Stuartlab-UCSC/hexmap-view/www/public/query/_sources/mapList.rst.txt

 data-type: json

-This API retrieves all of the public maps.
+This API retrieves all of the public map names.

 Example URL
 -----------